department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### Can I get disability compensation from VA?

-Yes, if:
+Yes, if both are true:

-- You came into contact with Agent Orange while serving in the military, and
+- You came into contact with Agent Orange while serving in the military
 - You have a health problem believed to be caused by Agent Orange

 [See the list of Agent Orange-related health problems](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).